vault27/Foundation/ssl.md

 ### Certificate

+### Certificate signature process

+### Self-signed certificate

+### OCSP

+### CRL

 ### CA
 - CA stays offline
 - CA signs subordinate CA: encrypts its hash with CA private key
 - Subordinate CA signs server certificate.
 - Server sends to client its cert + subordinate CA or many subordinates
-- Enroll means to send public key and identity information to CA , so CA can issue an identity certificate
+- Enroll means to send public key and identity information to CA, so CA can issue an identity certificate

 ---------------------------------------------------------------------------------------------------------------

 ## SSL/TLS Protocols

+Handshake protocol
+- Authentication
+- Cryptographic modes negotiation
+- Shared keying material establishement

+Record protocol
+- Traffic protection between peers
+- Division of traffic into a series of records, each of which is independently protected using the traffic keys

 In TLS, integrity validation is part of the encryption process; it’s handled either explicitly at the protocol level or implicitly by the negotiated cipher.
 - SSLv1(out of date, vulnerable)